 Dr. Wenn B. Lawson, PhD, is an Autistic lecturer, psychologist, researcher, advocate, writer and poet.
 He has been passionately sharing his professional and personal knowledge on Autism for 25 years, during which time he has written and/or contributed to over 25 books and many papers.
 He is a Tutor Practitioner for the University of Birmingham’s Masters Autism course, Adjunct Fellow with Macquarie University and Senior Researcher with Curtin University.

 Unfortunately human beings feel safer in what they know and what they experience as familiar.
 This, mistakenly, becomes what is NORMAL.
 Normal for you may not be normal for me, so this is a problematic term.

 I am a passionate advocate for Autistic rights especially the right to be ourselves.
-I believe that social skills cannot be assessed in isolation and that we must also assess the say others communicate with us, act toward us and view us.
+I belie that social skills cannot be assessed in isolation and that we must also assess the say others communicate with us, act toward us and view us.
 This approach is central to my work.

 FAN is an artist, designer and writer, and closet comedian, with past experience teaching graphics at tertiary level.
-She has hosted and attended many public speaking seminars and local workshops, and has a quirky talent and love for appearing in television commercials.
+She has hosted and attended many public speaking seminars and local workshops, and has a quirky talent for and love for appearing in television commercials.

 Our extraordinary abilities include an insatiable thirst and focus for information, solutions, creation and evolution.
 Our incredible intuition senses people’s energies and agendas and knows when something is wrong, particularly environments and approaches that are dangerous to our autonomy, free-thinking and disability needs.
 We don’t wear capes or masks (often).
 We run from drop bears, germs, spiders, conformists, itchy clothing and windy days and towards our service dog, Jess - our true cape crusader and face-licker.